How To Stop Food Waste (and stop burning money)

 My father was incredibly strict about wasting food.
-We had to finish our plates, and when we didn’t want to, he reminded us that many kids had no food to eat.
+We had to finish our plates before we could leave the table.
+When we resisted, he reminded us that many kids had no food.
 I realize that seems extreme, but he wasn’t wrong.
 As a parent, I tried to instill the same values in my children, although I approached it more gently.

 How To Stop Food Waste